zdoryk/django-password-manager/README.md

 ## License
-This project is released under the Apache License Version 2.0.
+This project is released under the Apache-2.0 License.